 At the Tate Dining Room and Bar in Hong Kong, the domain of chef Vicky Lau, that's precisely what happens.

-Plated like a real Zen garden, which is also called karesansui or rock garden in Japan, the matcha dessert comes with a little rake and gravels made of sugar.
+Plated like a real Zen garden, which is also called karesansui, or rock garden, in Japan, the matcha dessert comes with a little rake and gravel made of sugar.

 The detail is amazing, echoing the real tools and material used to create calming patterns in an actual karesansui.